avery-field/yapper-audio2audio-translation/README.md

 # yapper-audio2audio-translation

 Yapper is an audio to audio translation application that uses a pipeline of HuggingFace transformer models to translate user-recorded speech from English to Spanish and vice-versa.
+Here you will find instructions on how to run this application locally on your machine.

 ## Video Demo
 https://drive.google.com/file/d/1VkkDdqtdO2wuYlYQBO916PKOjqDguBH1/view?usp=sharing